NYPL/drb-etl-pipeline/README.md

 To run the processes individually the command should be in this format: `python main.py --process APIProcess`.

-The currently available processes are:
+The currently available processes (with the exception of the UofSC and ChicagoISAC processes) are:

 - `DevelopmentSetupProcess` Initialize a testing/development database
 - `APIProcess` run the DRB API